 Italian -Americans often celebrate Christmas Eve with seafood and my family was no different.
 We always had a nice spread of seafood through the holidays but it was not until I was an adult that I heard this tradition called “the feast of the seven fishes.”
 Thinking back, I figured there were years we had fewer than seven, some years more than seven, but we never it called it anything.
 I figured it had more to do with the fact that nearly everyone we knew were fishermen.

 My in-laws have always done it right, this year is no different with everyone’s favorite, baked haddock, along with baked stuffed shrimp.
 My contribution this year, thanks to my best-friend’s timely gift: Lobster pie.

-My buddy is finishing up his lobster season and has a nice “sweet spot” where he got some good sized lobsters from deep, cold water.
+My buddy is finishing up his lobster season and has a nice “sweet spot” where he got some good-sized lobsters from deep, cold water.
 There were a few females in the bunch, which this time of year means a lot of roe and tomalley in the head.

 I got so much meat out of these lobbies that I was able to make most of the pie out of tender claw and knuckle meat.
 The rest I planned to make lobster salad, that is until I got the idea to try my first ever lobster chowder.

-- 1.5 sleeve butter crackers like Ritz
+1.5 sleeve butter crackers like Ritz

-- 1-2 stalks celery chopped fine.
+1-2 stalks Celery chopped fine.

-- 1 shot of sherry
+1 shot glass of Sherry

-- 1.5-2 sticks of butter
+1.5-2 sticks of Butter

 - Melt some butter in a frying pan and saute the celery until soft.
 De-glaze the pan with a shot of sherry and as it boils up, add the lobster and mix thoroughly before turning off heat.

 - Melt a stick of butter in a medium saucepan along with some of the lobster tomalley and roe that has been mixed smooth.
 When melted, add the cracker mixture and some lemon juice to make a thick buttery paste.

 I apologize that I don’t have a picture of the finished product, but after much holiday “cheer” during the cooking process, I forgot about the camera.
 I will say this: It did not last long!

+Rich and buttery, with plenty of lemon flavor.
+Pairs well with a pilsner, hard cider or a crisp white wine.
 Feel free to use and modify this recipe during the holiday season or on any special occasion that calls for lobster…but not for plastic bibs.